-- Make sure the phone has been configured properly, with such parameters as account ID, password, SIP server address, etc. Consult the product documentation regarding other configuration settings. - Check the PortaSIP and PortaBilling logs to ensure that there is not a problem with the account you are trying to use (for example, an expired or blocked account). - Connect the Cisco ATA or Sipura to the same network as your SIP phone.
-If possible, disconnect the SIP phone and use the same IP address for the Cisco ATA / Sipura as was previously used by the third-party SIP phone.
-Configure the Cisco ATA / Sipura with the same account as was used on your third-party SIP phone. - Try to make test calls from the Cisco ATA / Sipura. - If you have followed the preceding steps and the problem disappears, then this means your third-party vendor SIP phone is not working according to the standard.
-Contact the vendor of the SIP phone, and describe the problem. - If this problem with the Cisco ATA / Sipura persists, contact support@portaone.com.
+- Make sure the phone has been configured properly, with such parameters as account ID, password, SIP server address, etc. Consult the product documentation regarding other configuration settings. - Check the PortaSIP and PortaBilling logs to ensure that there is not a problem with the account you are trying to use (for example, an expired or blocked account). - Connect the Sipura / Linksys phone or ATA to the same network as your SIP phone.
+If possible, disconnect the SIP phone and use the same IP address for the Sipura / Linksys as was previously used by the third-party SIP phone.
+Configure the Sipura / Linksys with the same account as was used on your third-party SIP phone. - Try to make test calls from the Sipura / Linksys. - If you have followed the preceding steps and the problem disappears, then this means your third-party vendor SIP phone is not working according to the standard.
+Contact the vendor of the SIP phone, and describe the problem. - If this problem with the Sipura / Linksys persists, contact support@portaone.com.
 Provide a full description of the problem, the ID of the account being used for testing, and the relevant parts of the sip.log and porta-billing.log